nhs2828/French_Receipt_Understanding/README.md

 ## Overview

-Given a photo or scan of a French receipt, the pipeline localizes the receipt, extracts and recognizes the text, and structures it into key fields (merchant, date, total, line items, etc.) — served through a FastAPI gateway and orchestrated across independently scalable microservices on Kubernetes.
+Given a photo of a French receipt, the pipeline localizes the receipt, extracts and recognizes the text, and structures it into key fields (merchant, date, total, line items, etc.) — served through a FastAPI gateway and orchestrated across independently scalable microservices on Kubernetes.

 ## Flow